 energy

-All of our body cells contain so-called mitochondria - the "power plants" of our cells that produce the cellular energy "ATP" (adenosine triphosphate).
-Macronutrients (carbohydrates, fats and proteins) from food are converted into ATP with the help of oxygen and numerous enzymes and cofactors.
-Since oxygen is required for this energy conversion, this process is also called the respiratory chain.
-Q10 plays an extremely important role in the last step of the respiratory chain in the inner mitochondrial membrane as oxidized ubiquinone:
+All our body cells contain mitochondria – the "powerhouses" of our cells, which produce the cellular energy "ATP" (adenosine triphosphate).
+Macronutrients (carbohydrates, fats, and proteins) from food are converted into ATP with the help of oxygen and numerous enzymes and cofactors.
+Because oxygen is required for this energy conversion, this process is also called the respiratory chain.
+Coenzyme Q10, in its oxidized form ubiquinone, plays a crucial role in the final step of the respiratory chain within the inner mitochondrial membrane.

 If the body does not have enough Q10 available, it cannot produce enough energy in the form of ATP.